 Nestled at the base of some of Montana’s highest mountains, Red Lodge is a mountain town with lots of culture and history.
 From its historic downtown Broadway to the Abasroka-Beartooth Wilderness, in Red Lodge, art, and Western tradition mingle and … Continue reading

 For years I’ve wanted to wake up on New Year’s Day in a little cabin in the woods.
-I’d snowshoe right from … Continue reading
+I’d snowshoe right from the front door, soak in hot springs, share winter cocktails with friends, sled with the kids, and stoke … Continue reading

 Nothing says winter like cozying up next to a woodstove in a little cabin in the woods.
 Imagine–As the sun breaks through the trees in the morning, you strap on your snowshoes right outside the front door and head into … Continue reading